Hormones

 The Vital Role of Vitamin D

 Let's not forget about the sunshine vitamin!
 Vitamin D becomes even more crucial during menopause.
 As our estrogen levels dip, we become more prone to vitamin D deficiency, which can make menopausal symptoms feel even more challenging.
+It is worth noting that you are also already at higher risk of a vitamin D deficiency if you have dark skin, especially if you live somewhere on the Northern Hemisphere.
+Other things that impact our vitamin D uptake include sunscreen and spending a lot of time indoors.

 Keeping your vitamin D levels in check is like giving your bones a protective shield.
 It helps reduce the risk of osteoporosis, which becomes a real concern for us postmenopausal women.
 But that's not all - some studies hint that vitamin D might be a secret weapon against those pesky mood swings and hot flashes [9].